Skip to main content

 • Using general translators for highly technical IP / patent text

-• Translating before authentication chain where the destination IP office requires it
+• Translating before authentication steps where the destination IP office requires it

 • Underestimating page count + technical-glossary turnaround